panda3d/panda3d-docs/programming/shaders/list-of-cg-inputs.rst

    The contents of the color scale attribute.
 This is white unless the model has a color scale applied using nodePath.setColorScale.

-   This variable is only available in 1.6.2 and above.

 ``uniform float4 attr_fog``
    The fog parameters, where applicable.
 The values are in order: density, start, end, scale.
 The density is for exponential fog only, the start, end and scale are for linear fog only.
 The scale is equal to 1 / (end - start).

-   New in Panda3D 1.8.

 ``uniform float4 attr_fogcolor``
    The fog color, if applicable.
-New in Panda3D 1.8.

 ``uniform float4 alight_x``
    X must be an AmbientLight specified via a shaderInput.
 Contains the color of